Ludington State Park

 - Paddling: 6 miles.
 Beautiful river paddling.
 Short but sweet.
 You MAY provide and stage your own boat.
 We will move your bikes if they need moving.

-Canoe and bike staging: Friday evening or before 6:30 am Saturday, location TBD but within 30 minutes of start and on the way in to Ludington for most racers
+Canoe and bike staging: Friday noon until 6:30 am Saturday, location TBD but within 30 minutes of start and on the way in to Ludington for most racers

 Check-in, gear check: 9:00-10:45 am

 Race start: 12:00 pm

 Award ceremony and raffle: approx. 7:00 pm